-At the 6 week of age mark, The remaining balance of $550 is due.
-(Or you're absolutely allowed to make payments prior to the 6th-week mark) This is also when we will be taking your baby in for his neuter.
+At the 5 week of age mark, The remaining balance of $350 is due.
+(Or you're absolutely allowed to make payments prior to the 5th-week of age mark) The following week we will be taking your baby in for his neuter.
 We will keep your piglet here till he is completely healed after surgery.
 We like to keep them up to a week after surgery to ensure your piglet is well enough to travel.
 We will be in touch with you to arrange a time to pick up your piglet from us or have ground transportation arranged.
 Ground transportation is a cost is not included in the price of your piglet.

 Why our pet mini pigs are a step above the rest:

 ♥ Our price of $600 is affordable compared to others charging in the thousands of dollars (for no reason)

 ♥ Your piglet is coming from a LOVING home!
 We pride ourselves in caring for our animals.

 ♥ Your piglet will be on 100% organic feed while here with us, treated with the utmost respect and care!

 ♥ Our piglets are handled, loved, & socialized with us & dogs from week 1!

 ♥ We keep you posted with updates and "pigtures" as they grow.

 ♥ The expected adult size of a piglet is in the range of the parent’s size.